 DEXA examinations use low dose radiation to produce images of the spine, hip, and/or wrist.
 These images are entered into a program that will calculate the amount of bone density present in a patient.
 These calculations are compared to national averages for individuals of the same sex and age.

-We use the most up-to-date equipment and methods to provide you and your healthcare provider with the most accurate information possible.
+We use the most up-to-date technology and methods to provide you and your healthcare provider with the most accurate information possible.
 General radiography, or X-Ray, is commonly used to image bone and soft tissue structures of the body.
 Radiography can be used to evaluate fractures, coughs and aches/pains.

 No appointment necessary.

-We use one of the best Computed Tomography (CT) systems currently available.
 Our 64-slice CT system and CT staff are able to perform the most complex and intricate examinations all while ensuring you are safe and comfortable.

 Computed technology (CT) is a sophisticated form of healthcare imaging that is used to diagnose countless healthcare complications.
 CT uses radiation to produce highly detailed images of the human body to aid in the diagnosis of many common and uncommon health issues.
 Often CT examinations will be performed using oral and intravenous contrast medications.
 These medications are safe and the technologist performing the CT examination will thoroughly review your history for any contraindications.